Porsche 911 (993): Speedster

 The Speedster model was a variant of the 993, with a lowered roof, and a redesigned interior.

 In contrast to the G-model and the 964, Porsche never officially offered the 993 in a Speedster body style.
 However, two were built by the factory - a dark green Speedster equipped with Tiptronic S and 17 in wheels for Ferdinand Alexander Porsche (for his 60th anniversary) in 1995 and another wide-body, silver Speedster with manual transmission and 18 in wheels for American TV star Jerry Seinfeld in 1998.
 The Seinfeld speedster was originally delivered as a cabriolet model and later sent back to the factory Exclusiv department to be "rebuilt" as a speedster.
 Additionally, a few 993 convertibles were converted to the Speedster body style by aftermarket coach builders.

 Turbo Cabriolet

 After the 3.3-liter G-model Turbo convertible (1987–89), Porsche never officially offered an air-cooled Turbo convertible again.
-However, in 1995, a small number (believed to be 14) 993 Turbo Cabriolets were sold before the introduction of the 993 Turbo coupé.
+However, fourteen 993 Turbo Cabriolets were built by the Porsche Exclusiv department in 1995, prior to the introduction of the 993 Turbo coupé.
 They featured the 360 PS single-turbo engine of the 964 Turbo 3.6, a five-speed manual transmission, rear-wheel drive and the rear wing of the 964 Turbo 3.6.
-This cost a premium of DM 89,500 (or plus 62%) over the standard 993 Cabriolet's price.
+This cost a premium of DM 89,500 (or an additional 62 percent) over the standard 993 Cabriolet's price.